fiona-lxd/ISA/README.md

 # Boosting Dataset Distillation with the Assistance of Crucial Samples for Visual Learning

-This repo contains code for distilling dataset using infinite semantic augmentation (Submitted to TMM 2024).
+This repo contains code for distilling dataset using infinite semantic augmentation.
 Please see our paper for more results.

 <p align="middle">
 <img src="asset/cifar100.png" alt="cifar100_res32_6x6" width="32%"/>